“Hey tester, we are going live with our change of Selenium Tutorial by this weekend. Are you ready for completion?” Sounds a lot familiar right?

 - Makes it possible to run tests in PARALLEL, almost unattended, thus saving time and money.

-- Helps finding defects which may be missed during manual testing.
+- Helps to find defects which may be missed during manual testing.

-- Has large user base with helping communities and also a great documentation that is available online.
+- Has a large user base in helping communities and also a great documentation that is available online.

 Oh yes, it is FREE (hurray)!
 Selenium is an OPEN SOURCE testing tool or to be precise, it is a suite of tools which we will see in a bit, in detail.